tveneto1/dida425cmsproject/README.md

 ### Manage Slides
+- Shows what has been uploaded, also option to go back to Upload Content to add more stuff
-- Displays what has been uploaded note: anything here will be dispayed in the slideshow
+- Anything here will be in the slideshow
+-
+- File type column
+-
+- Preview (image slide only)
-- Description of each image
+-
-- Delete button
+- Delete button to delete it from the rotation

 ### Start Display
+- Includes any uploaded content within Manage Slides
+- Goes through all of those and then:
+-
+- Automatic B-line scraper
+- Shows three randomly and then:
-- Begins the slideshow
+-
+- Binghamton weather dashboard